 How to Pick Dandelion Greens for Salad

-Dandelions are easy to identify, and easy to clean.
-Picking your own greens for salad is also fun, and saves your grocery budget, too.
+Dandelions are easy to identify and easy to clean.
+Picking your own greens for salad is also fun and saves your grocery budget, too.
 If you don't have enough for a salad, you can always include them in an herb salad with other fragrant greens.

 - Look for tender dandelions, smaller and thinner leaves tend to be the most tender and the least bitter.